jacobavalanchel/GeoVista_forked/README.md

 ![](assets/figure-2-benchmark-evaluation.png)

-- We have already released the [GeoBench](https://huggingface.co/datasets/LibraTree/GeoBench) Dataset on HuggingFace 🤗, a benchmark that includes photos and panoramas from around the world, along with a subset of satellite images of different cities to rigorously evaluate the geolocalization ability of agentic models.
+- We have already released the [GeoVista-Bench (GeoBench)](https://huggingface.co/datasets/LibraTree/GeoBench) Dataset on HuggingFace 🤗, a benchmark that includes photos and panoramas from around the world, along with a subset of satellite images of different cities to rigorously evaluate the geolocalization ability of agentic models.

 <!-- ![](assets/figure-3-benchmark.png) -->